FETA: Towards Specializing Foundation Models for Expert Task Applications: Additional results

 \subsection{Single fold reference results for quicker evaluation by future benchmark users}

 All experiments in the paper and other parts of this supplementary were performed using 5-fold cross-validation.
 Yet it is time consuming to evaluate many models 5 times.
-Therefore, as a service to the future users of our proposed \ours{} benchmark, in Table \ref{tab:single_split} we also provide reference results for a single fold out of the 5 we defined for the full evaluation.
-As can be seen from the table, the relative performance trends are preserved also in this single fold evaluation and hence it can serve as a reference for quicker evaluation for future users, before they run the full evaluation that takes 5 times longer.
+Therefore, as a service to the future users of our proposed \ours{} benchmark, we also provide reference results for a single fold out of the 5 we defined for the full evaluation.
+Single fold results for our Car-Manuals dataset is presented in Table \ref{tab:om-single_split} and for our IKEA dataset is presented in Table \ref{tab:IKEA-res-single}.
+As can be seen from the tables, the relative performance trends are preserved also in this single fold evaluation and hence it can serve as a reference for quicker evaluation for future users, before they run the full evaluation that takes 5 times longer.
 We provide a script to run this exact fold split in our code package for reproducibility.